Self-portrait (Rembrandt, Indianapolis): Attribution controversy

 Rembrandt often used his self-portraits as teaching aids for his students, having them produce countless copies and variants both for their own edification and because they sold quite well.
 There are no fewer than five copies of this particular painting, which has led to some contention regarding its attribution over the decades.
-Art historian Abraham Bredius, who discovered it in a castle near Lvov in 1897, first presented it as an authentic Rembrandt, but his definitive Rembrandt catalogue reversed that opinion in 1969.
+Art historian Abraham Bredius, who discovered it in a castle near Lvov in 1897, first presented it as an authentic Rembrandt, but Horst Gerson's revised Rembrandt catalogue reversed that opinion in 1969.
 Other scholars weighed in on both sides, before and after a 1966 cleaning.
 Technical examinations including X-radiography in 1979 settled the matter, and the work is now accepted as Rembrandt's own.
 The X-radiographs revealed extensive pentimenti where Rembrandt altered the angles of his shoulders and head, and his hat's position.
 This indicates that the work is an original composition, rather than a mere copy.

 There is further specific evidence in favor of this attribution which does not require advanced equipment to discern.
 The painting bears the monogram RHL, which was used by Rembrandt during his years in Leiden.
 These initials were added when the paint was still wet, and do not appear on any of the copies.
 Furthermore, this portrait includes several blemishes on Rembrandt's chin.
 While he himself always recorded his face with all its wrinkles and imperfections, his students tended to gloss over such evidence of humanity.